RW21/CS/README.md

-# CS_python
+# CS-python

 Data structures and algorithms in Python.
+Updated regularly.